genderkit/genderkit/_articles/formal-diagnosis.md

 ### Why might I want a diagnosis?

-A diagnosis is needed for:
+You need a diagnosis to get:

 {% include iconlist iconlist="diagnosis2" %}

-In the UK, most people will get a diagnosis to access *hormone therapy*, though there are also ways to [access hormones without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}).
+Most people who want *hormone therapy* will get a diagnosis to make this simpler, though you can [access hormones without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}).

+You can get a diagnosis from a NHS gender service or a private gender service.

-Both NHS and private gender services can give you a diagnosis.
-If you have been diagnosed by an NHS gender service, you can access funding for:
+It is quicker to be diagnosed privately, but if you have an NHS diagnosis, you can get NHS funding for:

 {% include iconlist iconlist="funding" %}

 ### Why might I not want a diagnosis?

-You can do these now, without a formal diagnosis:
+You can do these now without a diagnosis:

 {% include iconlist iconlist="diagnosis1" %}